-A rare artistic talent shows the world’s wildlife, cultural relationships, and vistas to all who care to see a fresh new perception and perspective.
+A rare artistic talent reveals the world’s wildlife, cultural relationships, and vistas to all who care to see a fresh new perception and perspective.

 Trained in the classic romantic realism style during the old Soviet era which spewed piles of socialist visions, Vadim Gorbatov brings a unique perspective to the world of wildlife art.
 Quitting a prestigious graphics job for Soviet television where he had his own staff, Vadim went out on his own, which is still mostly unheard of in Russia.
 For those collectors seeking a new wildlife art vision, his risk and struggle was worth his courageous efforts.